ccjsalinasNASA/EPROBED_v01.00/README.md

 # EPROBED_v01.00
 This is the repository for E-PROBED version 1.00.
+This was developed and is currently maintained by Cornelius Csar Jude H. Salinas, PhD of the Goddard Earth Sciences Technology and Research - II (GESTAR-2), a cooperative agreement between NASA Goddard Space Flight Center (NASA GSFC) and University of Maryland Baltimore County (UMBC).
+For more information, kindly contact Jude at cornelius.c.salinas@nasa.gov.

 E-PROBED version 1.0